Misha'an al-Juburi: Role under Saddam

 Al-Juburi was born in 1955 in the town of Al-Shirqat, located between Tikrit and Mosul.
 His father was a junior leader of a branch of the powerful Juburi Clan.

 In an interview in 1995, Juburi said the President met him in 1975 and gave him cash, a car and facilitated him becoming a journalist, buying his loyalty and admiration.
 During the Iran–Iraq War, he helped Saddam recruit 50,000 Juburi people to form the Special Republican Guard and Republican Guard.
 He said he became an "intimate friend" of Uday Hussein and "enjoyed the pleasures of Baghdad".

 In the late 1980s, his young son died, and he went on television to criticise the hospital as incompetent, which resulted in him being jailed.
-After he was released he moved away from politics towards business, exporting wool from Salah Al-Din province to Britain.
+After he was released he moved away from politics towards business, exporting wool from Saladin Governorate to Britain.

 In 1989, he started planning a coup against the President.
 The coup was planned for Army Day in 1990 but was discovered before it could take place.
 Juburi was the only plotter to survive as he was outside the country at the time.
 The Juburis tried to assassinate him twice more, in 1991 by bombing a house he was staying in and in 1992 when Juburi's brother plotted to decapitate him.
 It has also been alleged that although Juburi's brother was involved, Juburi himself was not involved in the coup attempt.
 Instead, his critics have suggested that he fled Iraq after stealing large sums of money from Uday Hussein, his former business partner.